 James made incredible progress by switching his morning coffee to the Herbal Beverage and replacing just two meals a day with the healthy meal replacement shake.

-2014 study featuring 92 participants with type 2 diabetes explored the effects of consuming green tea extract over a 16-week period.
+A 2014 study featuring 92 participants with type 2 diabetes explored the effects of consuming green tea extract over a 16-week period.
 It found no correlation between decreased body weight and BMI with those involved in the study but did show changes to GLP1 levels; had the study been extended, it is likely that body weight and BMI would have decreased and correlation would have been found.
 It demonstrates that it takes a while, at least sixteen weeks, to start realising the benefit of taking tea extract powders.
 It indicates that drinking tea, rather than consuming extracts, is likely to be more beneficial for health than ultra-processed supplements.

 The study suggested that green tea extract significantly improved insulin resistance and increased glucagon-like peptide 1 only in within-group comparison.
 Researchers concluded that “the potential effects of green tea extract on insulin resistance and glucagon-like peptide 1 warrant further investigation.”